epadam/Production-Time-Series-Prediction-System/tutorial/tutorial.md

 6. Write the deployment yaml for seldon model serving including monitoring (seldon core analytics should already there, but drift, outlier, adversirial detection)

-7. Push all the code to the git repo

-8. Write CI/CD script with github actions, cloudbuild.yaml to automate image, pipeline building and deployment
+7. Write CI/CD script with github actions, cloudbuild.yaml to automate image, pipeline building and deployment

     For retraining pipeline:
     CI trigger --> CI script